 - See the inside of a famous poet's forest hut and marvel at the simplicity of the traditional life he chose to live.

 - Browse through handicraft shops offering items unique to the Arashiyama area made from local materials.

-- Wander through the maze-like paths of Okochi Sanso, a private villa built by a star of silent samurai films in the 1920s.
+- Wander through the maze-like paths of a vast private villa built by a star of silent samurai films in the 1920s.